+Introduction

-Draft Policy and Guidance on Trans and Non-Binary Service Users November 2022 1.
-Introduction and policy statement Leicestershire County Council has a strong commitment to equality, diversity, and inclusion in the services it delivers and the support it provides to the people of Leicestershire.
+Leicestershire County Council has a strong commitment to equality, diversity, and inclusion in the services it delivers and the support it provides to the people of Leicestershire.
 This commitment is embodied within our core values, strategic plan, and equality strategy.
 The Council's strategic plan reflects the Council's four core values and behaviours:

 - Positivity

 - Trust and Respect

 - Openness and Transparency

 - Flexibility

-The Strategic Plan 2022-26 commits the council to work towards key outcomes.
-These include creating "Great Communities" where "diversity is celebrated, and people feel safe and included" reflecting the Council's view that everyone deserves to be treated fairly and that people are happier when they can be themselves without fear of discrimination or inequality.
-The plan also contains the commitment to keep people "Safe and Well": people are safe in their daily lives and those at risk are protected from harm.
+The Strategic Plan 2022-26 commits the Council to work towards key outcomes.
+These include creating "Great Communities" where "diversity is celebrated, and people feel safe and included".
+This reflects the Council's view that everyone deserves to be treated fairly and that people are happier when they can be themselves without fear of discrimination or inequality.
+The plan also contains the commitment to keep people "Safe and Well": that people can be safe in their daily lives and those at risk are protected from harm.

-The Equality Strategy 2020-2024 and 2022-23 Action Plan show how the council is putting these aspirations into practice.
+The Equality Strategy 2020-2024 and Action Plan show how the Council is putting these aspirations into practice.
 This includes the development of specific policies relating to those who are more likely to experience discrimination or harassment.
 This policy and guidance relate to those who identity as trans or non-binary.
 This policy applies to all services delivered by or commissioned by Leicestershire County Council.

-2. Purpose of this policy
+Purpose of this policy

 This policy aims to:

-- protect trans and non-binary people who use our services from discriminatory treatment or practices - support trans people and enable them to be always treated with dignity and respect - enable a trans person's personal data and records (such as change of title, name, gender) to be treated with due confidentiality
+- protect trans and non-binary people who use our services from discriminatory treatment or practices - support trans and non-binary people and enable them to be always treated with dignity and respect - enable a person's personal data and records (such as change of title, name, gender) to be treated with due confidentiality - comply with the broader legal requirements in relation to the protected characteristic of gender reassignment - raise awareness and promote understanding of trans and non-binary identities among employees